Thermadiag/seq/README.md

 Macro names are upper case and start with the `SEQ_` prefix.

 The directory structure is flat and use the "stuttering" scheme `seq/seq` used by many other libraries like boost.
-Including a file as the following syntax: `#include <seq/tiered_vector.hpp>`
+Including a file has the following syntax: `#include <seq/tiered_vector.hpp>`

 The `seq/seq/tests` subdirectory includes tests for all components, usually named `test_modulename.hpp`, with a unique `main.cpp`.
 The `seq/seq/benchs` subdirectory includes benchmarks for some components, usually named `bench_modulename.hpp`, with a unique `main.cpp`.
 The benchmarks are performed against other libraries that are provided in the 'benchs' folder.
-Note that only a subset of the 'boost' library is provided in order to compare 'boost::container::flat_set' to 'seq::flat_set'.
 The `seq/seq/docs` directory contains documentation using markdown format, and the `seq/seq/doc` directory contains the html documentation generated with doxygen (available <a href="https://rawcdn.githack.com/Thermadiag/seq/731467950d3591147b62856972e0d543173dddc1/doc/html/index.html">here</a>).

 Build